Khalid1170/DigitalLibrary/README.md

 - Add a new book to the library using a form.
 - Filter books by title or genre using a search bar.

-## Project Setup

-To run this project locally: